-Student Name: DOB:

-Year/Tutor Group:

-Home Address:

-Post Code:

-Name of Parent/Carer complete ing this form:

-First day of absence: Date of return to school:

-If leaving your home address be which you will leave efore the first day of absence, please provide the date on

-Total number of days missed: days

-Reason for absence:

-Cornwall Council issue a Penalty each liable parent/carer of each £60 if paid within 21 days, incred I do not pay the fine, it may rest that parents have a duty to en e request is unauthorised the school may request that y Notice.
-I understand that a Penalty Notice is issued to h child taken out of school and that this carries a fine of easing to £120 if paid within 28 days.
-I understand that if sult in legal action being taken against me.
-I understand issure their child's regular attendance at school and inder Section 444(1) and Section 444(1A) of the

-school - we will need to conta child in another Cornwall Education Learning Trust act the school to discuss the absence request.
-Please formation about your child with the other school.
+Student Name: DOB: Year/Tutor Group: Home Address: Pos t Code: Name of Parent/Carer com pleting this form: First day of absence: Date of return to school: If leaving your home addre of absence, please provide the date Total number of days misse ed: days Reasor n for absence: Cornwall Council issue a Pend alty Notice.
+I understand ed the school may request that that a Penalty Notice is issued to each and that this carries a fine of £60 if paid within 21 days, increasing to £120 if paid within 28 da nys.
+I understand that if I do not pay the me.
+I understand that parents have a regular attendance at school and failure to do so is an ntact the school to disc Cornwall Education Learning Trust uss the absence request.
+Please note, d with the other school.
+Name of child Year School Signed Date ed (Please ensure you a give at least 15 school days' notice of the proposed absence)

-Name of child: Year:

-School:

-Signed Dated

-(Please ensure you give at least 15 school days' notice of the proposed absence)